Made by MENDOAbout the books

 The Vanity of Certain Flowers Part Two is the fourth monograph book by Belgian artist Peter De Potter and the conceptual follow-up to his The Vanity of Certain Flowers book from 2016.
 Again the theme of this book is the act of retreat as an invigorating force and method for self-improvement.

-The book is also available as an Art Edition limited to 50 copies that come with a signed 20 x 26,5 cm Ilford Gold Fibre Gloss fine art print, and exclusive Peter De Potter bag and an A5 artist booklet.
+The book is also available as an Art Edition limited to 50 copies that come with a signed 20 x 26,5 cm Ilford Gold Fibre Gloss fine art print, and exclusive Peter De Potter bag and a numbered A5 artist booklet.

 In an elaborate, feed-like series of images, De Potter explores the idea of retreat in his now signature, instantly recognisable way, constructing images through resolutely blending his own photography and video work with his poetry, language, artworks, appropriations and graphic design.